Sphaleron and gravitational wave with the Higgs-Dilaton potential in the Standard Model Two-Time Physics: Sphaleron and gravitational wave

-The region from $10^{-14}$ to $10^{-11}$ is quite important, corresponding to $400$ GeV $\le m_d< 550$ GeV, because it can be included in the residual sensitivities of the experiment.
-Specifically, based on sensitivity data of future detector, in Table \ref{dulieu}.
-DECIGO can pick up the signal of gravitational waves generated by the EWPT process in this model.
-The frequency domain for maximum gravitational wave energy density is $0.4-1.2$ mHz which lies within the detection range of LISA, DECIDO and BBO.
+The region from $10^{-14}$ to $10^{-11}$ is quite important, corresponding to $400$ GeV $\le m_{\mathcal{D}}< 550$ GeV, because it can be included in the residual sensitivities of the experiment.
+Specifically, based on sensitivity data of future detector, in Table \ref{dulieu}, LISA and DECIGO can pick up the signal of gravitational waves generated by the EWPT process in this model as shown in Fig. \ref{dl}.
+Furthermore, as long as $m_{\mathcal{D}}<500$ GeV, gravitational waves from EWPT can be detected.
+The frequency domain for the maximum gravitational wave energy densities are $0.4-1.2$ mHz which lies within the detection range of LISA, DECIDO and BBO.\\